yasnaadli/printf.a/README.md

-The goal of this project is pretty straightforwar recode printf
+The goal of this project is pretty straightforward ;
+recode printf